Use of our logo as NSPCC Sport

 Brand approval

-If permission is granted, you'll need to share examples of how the logo will be used.
+For us to grant permission, you'll need to share examples of how the logo will be used.
 We reserve the right to ask for materials to be amended or the logo to be removed if its use does not meet our brand guidelines.

 Promoting our services without using the logo